 For the people wondering what I genuinely eat day-to-day, this is it right here.
 When the weather is chilly, there is nothing more satisfying than a big hot bowl of cabbage soup with beef.
 This meal embodies my daily approach to cooking: simple as can be.

 Basic ingredients.
 Uncomplicated, straightforward ingredients that taste amazing and easy to find at your local grocery store.

 Easy.
 If you can chop and turn a burner on, you got this.
 My partner who “doesn't know how to cook” fixes this for our family all the time.
 Hand to heart, if he can do it so can you.

 Meal prep godsend.
-Whip up a batch of this soup and you have lunch and dinner covered for days.
-My family usually eats cabbage soup for dinner and I take some to work for lunch the next day.
+Whip up a batch of this soup, and you have lunch and dinner covered for days.
+My family usually eats cabbage soup for supper, and I take some to work for lunch the next day.
 There’s still a few servings leftover to pop in the freezer for when the thought of being in the kitchen pains me.
-I love to cook, but we all have those days don’t we?
+I love to cook, but we all have those days don't we?

 Satisfying and keto friendly.
 The ingredients used for this soup are low in carbs with a healthy balance of fat and protein.
-It’s a really filling, comforting meal, that doesn’t feel restrictive.
-It’s also insanely delicious.
+It’s a filling, comforting meal, that doesn’t feel restrictive.
+It's also insanely delicious.
 Healthy without sacrificing flavor, for the win!